eliashaeussler/typo3-form-consent/Documentation/Installation/Index.rst

 =============

-Once installed, make sure to add the site set :yaml:`eliashaeussler/typo3-form-consent` as dependency to your site (TYPO3 >= 13.1) or include the TypoScript setup at :file:`EXT:form_consent/Configuration/TypoScript` in your root template.
+Once installed, make sure to add the site set :yaml:`eliashaeussler/typo3-form-consent` as dependency to your site.

 ..  _version-matrix: